Saltwater Fishing Charters by Lagooner Fishing Guides

 If partying is your activity of choice you might consider Bike Week and Biketoberfest or possibly spring break during the traditional college spring break time periods.
 We have many spring breakers visiting our area to go fishing both in the ocean and inshore.

-Every spring breaker in America knows about Daytona Beach and it's drive on sandy beaches, but you may not have known about the summertime offshore & nearshore fishing for species like king mackerel, cobia, jack crevelle and more.
+Every spring breaker in America knows about Daytona Beach and it's drive on sandy beaches, but you may not have known about the summertime offshore & nearshore fishing for species like king mackerel, cobia, jack crevalle and more.
 During the cooler time of the year and angler might consider the local lagoons for shallow water fishing and the abundant redfish, sea trout and possibly an aerobatic tarpon before it gets too cold.

-I'm Captain Richard Bradley and I grew up on Florid's east coast near world famous Daytona Beach and it's whinding waterways and beautiful beaches.
-I'm typically fishing from April to September in the Atlantic Ocean for large peligics and benthic fish because of the calm mild and HOT weather while the waves are calm and the fishing conditions are favorable.
+I'm Captain Richard Bradley and I grew up on Florida's east coast near world famous Daytona Beach and it's whinding waterways and beautiful beaches.
+I'm typically fishing from April to September in the Atlantic Ocean for large pelagics and benthic fish because of the calm mild and HOT weather while the waves are calm and the fishing conditions are favorable.
 During the cooler and windier months starting in the fall, I spend my time in the backwater country in our saltwater lagoons looking for redfish, sea trout and snook.
 I know, I know...
 It's a tough life, but someone HAS to do it!
 But HEY, I'd love to spend a day with you and share with you what I've experienced my whole life living on Florida's coastline near Daytona Beach Florida.

 See You On The Water,